rhymeswithzion/rwz-test/README.md

 There are plenty of days left in 2017 (both backtracking and moving forward) that need a post sharing an audio-visual work of art to fill its empty void.
 If you have a posting idea than please fill out our <a href="https://goo.gl/forms/5aK05ClOEF6Il8o02" target="_blank">google form</a> or the <a href="http://www.rwz.io/submissions" target="_blank">submission form</a> on the website.

-If you want to be even more awesome write-it in markdown (check out posting template above for inspiration), and than <a href="mailto@submissions@rwz.io" target="_blank">email</a> it to submissions [at] rwz.io
+If you want to be even more awesome write-it in markdown (check out posting template above for inspiration), and than <a href="mailto:submissions@rwz.io" target="_blank">email</a> it to submissions@rwz.io

-### Curate

-This website embraces openness and collaboration, the best way to provide an inclusive environment with diverse works of art being displayed within a digital place is through other people curating it.

-When curating you are free to create your own theme or vibe.
-You will need to have 7 posts for a week (try following the posting template but feel free to get creative).
-Curators will also have a contributor webpage which requires; a bio writte-up / photo / relevant links - [example page](http://www.rwz.io/contributors/test/).

-If you are interested in become a contributor and curate rhymes with zion's audio-visual art gallery which dwells in cyberspace, please don't hesitate to email contact [@] rwz.io

 ### Other ways to support